New Zealand Study Visa: Step-by-Step Guide for Indian Students 2025

 Timeline & Pro Tips

-• Apply Early: Begin your visa application process 3–4 months in advance of your course start date.
+• Apply Early: Begin your visa application process at least 3 months before your intended travel date.

 • Double-Check Everything: Incomplete or inaccurate applications are the #1 cause of delays.